-All students should develop a thesis or dissertation proposal after consultation with their advisor and committee.
+All students should develop a thesis or dissertation proposal after consultation with their major advisor and faculty advisory committee.
 This proposal forms the basis for the thesis/dissertation research.
 All students are expected to develop and carry out original, creative research projects.
 While the advisor and committee members serve as mentors, the student is expected to develop and demonstrate the ability to work independently; to design, conduct, and analyze experiments; and to prepare the work for publication in scientific journals.